make it

 But surprise does not only generate an emotional reaction.
 Neurologically we experience a burst of dopamine, which tells us something important just happened.
 Now you are reading this article.
 If suddenly the pencil on your desk moves on its own, that will capture your attention (we have a schema that tells us objects are not supposed to move on their own), it will make you curious (read more in Make it Intriguing) and since we are hardwired to make sense of our environment (read more in Make it Meaningful), your brain will immediately try to find an explanation.
 For example, you may indeed realise that the air blown around by your fan moved the pencil.

 Experiments have shown the power of surprise provides a multitude of benefits, from helping us to focus our attention, to improving learning, and making experiences memorable, to inspiring us to look at our situation in new ways, to thriving social relationships (isn’t romance all about surprises?).
-For example, in a classroom setting, students are more persuaded by a surprising explanation that goes against their held expectations.

 Why leave surprise moments to chance when we can design them with our actions and creations?